-ENVIRONMENTAL EDUCATION AND CAMPAIGNING
+ENVIRONMENTAL EDUCATION AND AWARENESS

 Increasing the public’s awareness of biodiversity in the South Caucasus is key to changing people's attitude and practice towards the environment.